 The Quartertone Grand Piano

-A special keyboard in several levels made it possible to play the instrument together.
-Later a new key board was developed which eliminated the traditional separation of the keys completely.
+A special multi-level keyboard, still based on the standard keyboard design, made it possible to play the instrument as a whole.
+Later on, a new keyboard was developed that did away with the traditional key layout entirely.